FOREX-Euro stutters on S&P threat; Aussie dips on RBA

 "The inflation outlook for Australia is consistent with the 2 to 3 percent target.
 So that gives the Reserve Bank a little bit more room to nudge rates down further into the neutral zone," he said.

 With the euro's downside limited, the dollar index struggled to make much headway.
 It drifted up 0.1 percent to 78.705.
-Against the yen, the greenback edged down to 77.73 , but, as during the last couple of sessions, struggled to break above the 78.00 yen barrier.
+Against the yen, the greenback edged up to 77.78, but, as during the last couple of sessions, struggled to break above the 78.00 yen barrier.

 * U.S.-Germany spread near 1-month high as Fed rate hike looms